KonekkoNekko/KonekkoNekko/readme.md

+# :smiley_cat: Muhammad Nabiel Setiawan

 I am Muhammad Nabiel Setiawan, a fresh graduate in Information Systems from Telkom University, graduating with a GPA of 3.66/4.00 (cum laude).
-I have expertise in mobile and web development, specializing in Kotlin, Jetpack Compose, React.js, Laravel, and other modern technologies.
-My skills also include working with databases such as MySQL, RoomDB, and Firebase, and I am proficient in design patterns like MVC, MVVM, and OOP.
+I have expertise in mobile, web, and full-stack development.
+My skills also include working with databases.

 I have earned several certifications from Dicoding, covering topics in Android Development, Web Development, SQL, and Version Control.